View Rachel King's Obituary on www.boonevilledemocrat.com/ and share memories

 Rachel King

 Rachel Lynn King, 22, of Booneville passed from this life Sept.
 4, 2019, in Booneville.
 She was born Sept.
 15, 1996, in Clarksville.
-She was a loving mother and employed by Butterball in Ozark.
+She was a loving mother and was employed at Butterball in Ozark.
 She loved spending time with her family.

 She was preceded in death by her paternal grandparents, Lawrence and Erma King; and her maternal grandmother, Linda Kay Hogan.